Trip69/kingdom-conquest-2-sega/README.md

  # Render Engine

  I I wrote my own (very simple) rendering engine to generate the output.
-Using html files with XXXfooXXX as placesholders for generated text. in this project it is located [here](source/interface/include/template.php)
+Using html files with XfooX as placesholders for generated text. in this project it is located [here](source/interface/include/template.php)